Colloquium: The Cosmic Dipole Anomaly: The Ellis Baldwin Test

 where we used Eqs.~(\ref{eq:dOmega}) and (\ref{eq:dz}), and further dropped the explicit dependencies on direction $\hat{\bf n}$, or $\hat{\bf n}_0$ as the differences are 2nd-order in $\beta$.
-We arrived at the last line by further approximating the last term to be linear in $\beta$.
+The last line is obtained by further approximating the last term to be linear in $\beta$.
 Collecting terms yields:

 where the redshift dipole amplitude for a catalog \emph{without} a flux limit is defined as

 Expressed in terms of the comoving number density $n(z)\equiv(1+z)^3Hr^{-2}{\rm d}N/{\rm d}\Omega_0{\rm d}z_0(z)$, where $r$ is the comoving distance, gives